 Last year at MWC, Nokia, dinosaur of industry came-back and tried to make the things right with Nokia 8.
 We recently had time to fully review a Nokia 8, and now presenting some adored features and specs of this flagship.

 The design of Nokia 8 neither one of the best nor it is from the new league of bezel-less class.
-But if you like slight bezels on a phone or you have a little budget for latest flagships, this phone design will not disappoint you.
+But if you like slight bezels on a phone or you have a little budget for the latest flagships, this phone design will not disappoint you.
 Physically, it’s a hell of a looker.
-It’s wonderfully slim, measuring a mere 7.3mm thick, and it’s hewn from a single block of aluminium, which gives it a fantastic solidity in the hand.
-Aluminium chases has shine just like a glass panel.
+It’s wonderfully slim, measuring a mere 7.3mm thick, and it’s hewn from a single block of aluminum, which gives it a fantastic solidity in the hand.
+Aluminum chasis has shine just like a glass panel.